Ayurveda and Eczema

 - Blackish discoloration

 Since this is a chronic disease, detoxification procedures are required to remove the root cause.
 Thus oral medicines for detoxification or purification are necessary in the beginning.
 In the next stage medicines for external application are used.
-In the final stage of the treatment Rasayanas or rejuvenatives will be given to nourish the skin.
+In the final stage of the ayurvedic treatment for eczema, Rasayanas or rejuvenatives will be given to nourish the skin.

 - After analyzing Dosha predominance, medicated ghee or sesame oil is administered orally.
 This is done for continuous seven days.

 - Mild sweating is done three days after oleation or snehana procedure.
 Since this is a chronic skin disease, Ayurvedic classics insists that only mild sweating should be applied in this condition.